digitalfabrik/integreat-app/docs/contributing.md

 Pull requests should always belong to an [issue in our issue tracker](#bug-reporting).

-To merge a pull request, the following is necessary:
+To merge a pull request, the pull request has to match our Definition of Done.
+It includes among others:
-* All checks (linting, flow, unit and e2e tests) have to pass.
+* All checks (linting, flow, unit and e2e tests, ...) have to pass.
 * No changes are requested.
 * Two approvals are needed.